Return to Forever

-Return to Forever is an American jazz fusion band that was founded by the late pianist Chick Corea in 1972.
+Return to Forever was an American jazz fusion band that was founded by pianist Chick Corea in 1972.
 The band has had many members, with the only consistent bandmate of Corea's being bassist Stanley Clarke.
 Along with Weather Report, The Headhunters, and Mahavishnu Orchestra, Return to Forever is often cited as one of the core groups of the jazz-fusion movement of the 1970s.
 Several musicians, including Clarke, Flora Purim, Airto Moreira and Al Di Meola, came to prominence through their performances on Return to Forever albums.

 After playing on Miles Davis's jazz-fusion albums In a Silent Way (1969) and Bitches Brew (1970), Corea formed an avant-garde jazz band called Circle with Dave Holland, Anthony Braxton and Barry Altschul.
 In 1972, after converting to Scientology, Corea decided he wanted to communicate better with his audience.
 This meant performing a more accessible style of music than avant-garde jazz.

 Return to Forever first disbanded in 1977 after five years and seven studio albums.
 The band never released another studio album, but occasionally reunited for live performances until Corea's death in 2021.